You think you did nothing on your WordPress website and suddenly you got such error?

 You are not alone.
 I got such error myself on blogs I didn’t touch for years.

-It took me awhile to find a solution, but I found it at last and want to share my findings.
-Hopefully it will help for you too.
+It took me awhile to find a solution, but at last I found it and I want to share my findings.
+Hopefully it will be helpful for you too.

 What didn’t work